zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure-platforms/_index.md

 If you're a GitLab team member and are looking to alert the Infrastructure Platforms teams about an availability issue with GitLab.com, please find quick instructions to report an incident here: [Reporting an Incident](/handbook/engineering/infrastructure/incident-management/#reporting-an-incident).

-For all other queries, please see the [getting assistance][getting-assistance] page.
+For all other queries, please see the [getting assistance](/handbook/engineering/infrastructure/getting-assistance/) page.

 ## Direction